saleyn/erlang-sqlite3/README.md

 ## Requirements

-Erlang/OTP R16B or 17.x is required, and SQLite 3 minimum version is 3.6.1.
-See R14B branch for older Erlang versions.
+Erlang/OTP R14B or later is required (tested up to 17.3 at this writing), and SQLite 3 minimum version is 3.6.1.

 ## Compiling